koel/koel/docs/plus/what-is-koel-plus.md

-# What is Koel Plus?
+# What Is Koel Plus?

 ## Introduction